Narla Venkateswara Rao: Playwright

 After resigning from his position as newspaper editor, Narla took to writing plays on serious topics, often incorporating extensive prefaces in a manner similar to George Bernard Shaw's works.
 One such play, Narakam lo Harischandra (Harischandra in Hell), was dedicated to his longtime friend and journalist Innaiah Narisetti.
-Another play, based on the mythological story of Draupadi - the common wife of the five Pandava princes - was originally titled Panchali (wife of five persons).
-However, Narla was unable to complete his characteristic lengthy preface for this work.
+Another play, based on the mythological story of Draupadi—the shared wife of the five Pandava princes—was originally titled Panchali (wife of five persons).
+However, Narla was unable to complete his characteristically lengthy preface for this work.

-Paatha Kotha, (Old and New), a collection of essays by Narla, was selected as one of the best books in modern Telugu literature.
-It was also published posthumously by his family members through the New Student Book House, Vijayawada.
-The volume houses an incomplete essay on Purana Vairagyam.
-Finally, Narla was working on a project of one thousand verses in Telugu – Narla Maata (Narla's word).
-Each verse ended with the refrain "Navayugaala Baata Naarla Maata" ("the path of the new age and Narla's word").
-These verses were satirical, critiquing society and stressing human values.

-Personal life

-Rao married Sulochana Devi in 1938.
-Their eldest son, Mohan Das (politician), became a professor of cell biology in New York City.
-Two other sons, Durga Das and Lakshman Das, both pursued careers in medicine in the United States.
-Despite his family’s relocation abroad, Rao chose to stay in India.

-After his death on 13 March 1985, his wife donated his personal library to Dr. B.R.
-Ambedkar Open University in Hyderabad, which continues to hold annual memorial lectures in his honor.

 Award in his name

-An award, Narla Venkateswara Puraskar, was instituted in his name by B.R.
+An award, the Narla Venkateshwara Puraskar, was instituted in his name by the B.R.
 Ambedkar Joshua Phule Periyar Literature Foundation.
-He participated in many debates in the parliament.
+He participated in many debates in the Indian Parliament.